-Secretary of the Board of Education of the Sacramento City Unified School District NEW ISSUE - BOOK-ENTRY ONLY
+NEW ISSUE - BOOK-ENTRY ONLY

-RATINGS: Moody's: "" Fitch: "" Standard &Poor's: ""
+RATINGS: Moody's: ""

+Standard &Poor's: ""

 (See "MISCELLANEOUS-Ratings" herein.)

-In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the District, based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 and is exempt from State of California personal income taxes.
-In the further opinion of Bond Counsel, interest on the Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that it is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel to the District, based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 and is exempt from State of California personal income taxes.
+In the further opinion of Bond Counsel, interest on the Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
 Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the accrual or receipt of interest on, the Bonds.
 See "TAX MATTERS."

-\$[PAR AMOUNT] SACRAMENTO CITY UNIFIED SCHOOL DISTRICT (County of Sacramento, State of California) 2012 GENERAL OBLIGATION REFUNDING BONDS
+SACRAMENTO CITY UNIFIED SCHOOL DISTRICT (County of Sacramento, State of California) 2013 GENERAL OBLIGATION REFUNDING BONDS